Ukraine says it damaged Russian flagship, crew evacuates

-It was unclear when a surrender may have occurred or how many forces were still defending Mariupol.
+It was unclear when or over what time period a surrender may have occurred or how many forces were still defending Mariupol.

-Russian state television broadcast footage Wednesday that it said was from Mariupol showing dozens of men in camouflage walking with their hands up and carrying others on stretchers or in chair holds.
+Russian state television broadcast footage that it said was from Mariupol showing dozens of men in camouflage walking with their hands up and carrying others on stretchers.
 One man held a white flag.

 Mariupol's capture is critical for Russia because it would put a swath of territory in its control that would allow its forces in the south, who came up through the annexed Crimean Peninsula, to link up with troops in the eastern Donbas region, Ukraine's industrial heartland and the target of the coming offensive.